azrielbsi/Announcement-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">5/13/2024</td>
+<td align="center">5/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G9DUE043N/an-unexpected-visitor">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUG5W1K/dont-let-them-scan-it-the-beanstalk-of-friendship">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Balirossa is disappointed that she was of no help in the Dark Army's attack on<br>Flio and Fenrys.
-As she's training on her own in the forest to get stronger,<br>a mysterious man approaches and says he's looking for an old friend...</p>
+<p align="center">In Beanstalk Village, the 4 kids recognize the Mamemon as a group they helped when<br>they first got to the Digital World.
+Tomoki tries to protect them from the<br>Royal Knights while the others make their way to the village.
+However, Beanstalk Village has<br>a legend about the beanstalk the children helped plant...</p>
 </td>
 </tr>
 </table>